 - 3 to 6 months old: 3 times a day

 - 6 months old to 1 year old (up to 24 months in larger breeds): 2 times a day

 After age 1, feed your dog once or twice a day.
 Tiny dogs may need more frequent meals.

 Dental Care.
 Dogs may show signs of gum disease by age 4 -- or even as early as age 1 in some small-breed dogs -- if you don't take proper care of their teeth.
 So the right time to begin proper dental care is when your dog is still a puppy.
 To clean your puppy's teeth, use a special toothbrush made for dogs or else use a clean piece of gauze wrapped around your finger.
 You can make your own toothpaste out of baking soda and water or buy one that is specially formulated for dogs.
 Never use toothpaste that's meant for people.

 House training.
 You can introduce the idea of house training as soon as your puppy is weaned.
-He's still developing, though, so don't expect him to learn quickly.
-By the time he's 4 to 6 months old, he can usually go without having accidents.
+They are still developing, though, so don't expect them to learn quickly.
+By the time they are 4 to 6 months old, they can usually go without having accidents.